 The wildlife of Tierra del Fuego is another draw for visitors:

-King penguins (aptenodytes patagonicus) have re-established a breeding colony at Reserva Natural Pingüino Rey, a few kilometres off the main road between Porvenir and the Argentinian border at San Sebastián, on the Chilean side of the island, where we witnessed these majestic birds on our return journey from Ushuaia.
+King penguins (Aptenodytes patagonicus) have re-established a breeding colony at Reserva Natural Pingüino Rey, a few kilometres off the main road between Porvenir and the Argentinian border at San Sebastián, on the Chilean side of the island, where we witnessed these majestic birds on our return journey from Ushuaia.
 Some of the penguins were still incubating eggs, while others were feeding their young, which were considerably fatter than the adults.
 Their plumage of the orange sash that sits between their black heads and white breasts makes them one of the most striking birds in the wild.

 Guanacos, the wild relatives of llamas, roam the open plains of northern Tierra del Fuego.
 Birdwatchers can spot condors, caracaras, and a variety of seabirds along the coastlines and mountainous areas.